zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 ## TODO

 * Test these instructions in OSX and Windows.
+  + Donot worry about OSX and windows, the submission website says "running in a VM or Docker container on a Windows machine does *not* count as running natively on Windows" and asks us to choose single one platform.

 * Should we publish a Docker image instead of asking evaluators to build the Dockerfile directly?
+  + Not sure, their website metions "dockerfile", I think it's Ok.
+Anyway, as the artifact is developing thus dockerfile is better.

 * Where in the artifact layout is the Dockerfile?
 Root?
+  + We need provide a doc(.pdf) and a single file(probably a docker image).

 * A "Hello World" Elrond invocation to make sure the Docker image is up and running successfully.
+  + TODO.

 * How to actually run benchmarks?
 The README instructions are likely outdated, and it's not obvious to me how to do it.
+  + in new README

 * A script to run all benchmarks from the paper at once.
+  + in new README

 * Is verification via Dafny still supported, or should we omit that section?
+  + We do not have Dafny, but should add a section about coq proof.

 * Annotate the artifact structure.
+  + TODO

 ## Requirements